 The Last of the International Playboys

 A fine lounge album featuring some of my arranging and compositions.
-Vegas Jazz & Latin Lounge (Transcontinental Records) Led by my dear friend Walter Kuehr, who runs the Main Squeeze accordion store on the lower east side, and is leader of the famed all girl accordion orchestra - http://www.mainsqueezeorchestra.com/gallery.html - who I've performed with numerous times, plus done some arranging and compositions.
-The Main Squeeze Orchestra; A band of 16 women accordionists led by late, great friend of mine Walter Kuehr.
+Vegas Jazz & Latin Lounge (Transcontinental Records) Led by my dear friend Walter Kuehr, who ran the Main Squeeze accordion store on the lower east side, and was leader of the famed all girl accordion orchestra - The Main Squeeze Orchestra; http://www.mainsqueezeorchestra.com/gallery.html - who I've performed with numerous times - a band of 16 women accordionists led by late, great friend of mine Walter Kuehr.

 Rob Reddy’s Small Town The Book of the Storm (2007) Reddy Music RED-002 - Recorded live at the Tribeca Performing Arts Center.
 I'm playing Soprano and Tenor sax; http://robreddy.com/music-store/the-book-of-the-storm/

 Virgil Moorefield Ensemble:

 ‘The Temperature in Hell is Over 3000 Degrees’.
 (Tdzadik Records);